esbenscriver/replicate-dupuy-galichon-qe-2022/README.md

 Dupuy and Galichon have made their Matlab code and dataset publicly available.
 However, we were unable to execute their code without making modifications.
 Therefore, we implemented their estimation procedure in Python, and our implementation is publicly available in this repository.

 ## Replication of descriptive statistics
 The data set contains a cross section of 3,454 employed individuals for 2017.
-Below, we have succesfully replicated Table 1 of Dupuy and Galichon that show some descriptive statistics for the analyzed data set.
+Below, we have succesfully replicated Table 1 of Dupuy and Galichon that show some descriptive statistics.

 |                     |   Mean |   Std |   Min |    Max |
 |:--------------------|-------:|------:|------:|-------:|